StefanoBelloni/QSpinPuzzle/README.md

 ## TODOs

+- [ ] add settings
+    - [ ] description of the setting
+    - [ ] different colors(?)
+    - [ ] autosave
+    - [ ] cipher (-)
+- [ ] add play from file: to visualize RL solution
+- [ ] difficult level should not depend on number of shuffle, but on some metric, for example the fill-level for the leaves and max sidstance between marbles
+- [ ] inform user if new solution is a record of the time is worse then previous
+- [ ] add user and date of solution
+- [ ] by fist lunch of the app, open the configuration
+- [ ] remove spin button and use mouse or improve them
+- [ ] add internal history of commands

+- [ ] processKey is not sincronized with swap leaf color by spin: fix it! the workaround fails when shuffle is called.
+- [ ] save/load etc. port to python
+- [ ] animate spin of leave
+- [ ] 3D (??)

+## DONE

 - [x] Add a status to check if the game has been solved.
 - [x] add a timer
 - [x] Change leaf color when spinning a leaf.